AlibabaCloudDocs/sddp/intl.en-US/FAQ/Supported unstructured files.md

 # Supported unstructured files

-This topic describes the unstructured files from which Sensitive Data Discovery and Protection \(SDDP\) can detect sensitive data.
+This topic describes the types of unstructured files from which Data Security Center \(DSC\) can detect sensitive data.

 |No.|File|No.|File|
 |---|----|---|----|